You are here > Home > About TEFL

 Prague, Czech Republic

 Situated on the River Vltava in central Bohemia, Prague has been the political, cultural, and economic center of the Czech state for more than 1100 years.
-This TEFL location is home of many world class museums, including the National Museum, the Jewish Museum, the Alfons Mucha Museum, the African-Prague Museum, the Museum of Decorative Arts, the Náprstek Museum, the Josef Sudek Gallery, the National Library and the National Gallery.
+This location is home of many world class museums, including the National Museum, the Jewish Museum, the Alfons Mucha Museum, the African-Prague Museum, the Museum of Decorative Arts, the Náprstek Museum, the Josef Sudek Gallery, the National Library and the National Gallery.
 The city is home to about 2.3 million people.

 Since 1992, the historic centre of Prague has been included in the UNESCO list of World Heritage Sites, making the city one of the most popular tourist destinations in Europe, receiving more than 4.1 million international visitors annually.
 Prague has been named as a top-tier nexus city for innovation across multiple sectors of the global innovation economy, placing 29th globally out of 289 cities, ahead of Brussels and Helsinki for innovation in 2010 in 2thinknow annual analysts Innovation Cities Index.
 This means, that Prague not only had a glorious past but presents a bright future as well.